-42. HEC-HMS was used in order to simulate the interior runoff inflow landward of the tentatively selected plan alignment.
+45. HEC-HMS was used in order to simulate the interior runoff inflow landward of the tentatively selected plan alignment.
 The model consisted of multiple sub-basin runoff computations, hydrograph combinations and routing, and also hydrograph diversions to capture the behavior of the major storm sewers in the study drainage area.
+Figure 4 and 4A show the subbasin and drainage areas, while figures 4B through 4F show the flowpaths through each of the subbasins.

-43. Figure 5 through Figure 11 depict the progression and behavior of the interior drainage system per sub-basin.
+46. Figure 5 through Figure 11 depict the progression and behavior of the interior drainage system per sub-basin.
 The schematics match the set-up of the interior flow HEC-HMS models.